analogjs/analog/apps/docs-app/docs/features/api/websockets.md

 Analog also supports `WebSockets` and `Server-Sent Events` through Nitro.

-## Enable WebSockets
+## Enabling WebSockets

-Currently, WebSocket support in [Nitro](https://nitro.unjs.io/guide/websocket) is experimental and it should be enabled:
+Currently, WebSocket support in [Nitro](https://nitro.unjs.io/guide/websocket) is experimental and it can be enabled in the `analog` plugin:

 `vite.config.ts`